I.B. + M.A. DE LANDE LONG

 Segmentation of packets and MAP_SDUs

 Segmentation is the process of breaking long packets and MAP_SDUs into segments and transmitting each segment in a separate transfer frame.
 On arrival, the packet or MAP_SDU is reassembled from the segments.
 Segmentation makes it possible to send data units which are too big to fit in a single transfer frame.
-Segmentation is available for the MAPP, MAPA and VCP services and is usually limited to data units transmitted on the Type-A service.
+Segmentation is available for the MAPP and MAPA services and is usually limited to data units transmitted on the Type-A service.

 The Telecommand Encoder Shell and Telecommand Decoder Shell support segmentation and reassembly.
 It is a run-time configuration option which can be set for each individual MAP.
 Additional parameters control segmentation on the Type-A and Type-B services within a Virtual Channel.